 There are 3 main types of blood cells:

-- Red blood cells (RBCs) carry oxygen from the lungs to all other tissues in the body, and take carbon dioxide back to the lungs to be removed.
+- Red blood cells (RBCs) carry oxygen from the lungs to all other tissues in the body and take carbon dioxide back to the lungs to be removed.

-- White blood cells (WBCs) help the body fight infections.
+White blood cells (WBCs) help the body fight infections.
+There are different types of WBCs, which work in slightly different ways.

 Kolitz JE.
-Overview of acute myeloid leukemia in adults.
+Acute myeloid leukemia in adults: Overview.
 UpToDate.
-2018.
-Accessed at www.uptodate.com/contents/overview-of-acute-myeloid-leukemia-in-adults on June 12, 2018.
+2024.
+Accessed at https://www.uptodate.com/contents/acute-myeloid-leukemia-in-adults-overview on November 25, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.